 C-746-U Storage Tanks BMPs.
-BMPs for these storage tanks are established in the DOE SPCC Plan, PAD-REG-1005.
+BMPs for these storage tanks are established in the DOE Spill Prevention Control and Countermeasures (SPCC) Plan, PAD-REG-1005.
 The BMPs for these tanks include secondary containment, administrative controls, integrity testing, and inspections.
-Releases from these tanks would flow to the C-746-U Lagoon, which flows to DOE KPDES Outfall 019.
+Releases from these tanks would flow to the C-746-U Lagoon, which flows to KPDES Outfall 019.
 The lagoon is not discharged until sample analysis indicates compliance with applicable KPDES requirements.

 This BMP Plan hereby incorporates the policies, procedures, and BMPs established in the current revision of the SPCC for these tanks to prevent and mitigate releases from this facility.
 Refer to the SPCC document for additional information.
-This includes an annual inner tank integrity test performed by LATA Kentucky or its contractors.
-USEC provides emergency response services for these tanks.
+This includes an annual inner tank integrity test.